unionlabs/union/cosmwasm/cw-escrow-vault/README.md

 ### Key Components

 - **CW Escrow Vault (Cosmos)**: This contract - acts as a solver that fills orders with escrowed tokens
-- **U.sol (EVM)**: The EVM counterpart - mints/burns synthetic tokens and acts as a solver
+- **UnionversalToken.sol (EVM)**: The EVM counterpart - mints/burns synthetic tokens and acts as a solver
 - **UCS03 ZKGM Protocol**: The cross-chain messaging protocol with open filling mechanism

 ### Fungible Lane Configuration

 Both vaults are configured as solvers where:

-- For Cosmos → EVM: Escrow Vault stores U.sol address as `counterparty_beneficiary`
+- For Cosmos → EVM: Escrow Vault stores UnionversalToken.sol address as `counterparty_beneficiary`
 - For EVM → Cosmos: Escrow Vault returns zero address to trigger token burning
 - When filling orders, the vault returns the appropriate beneficiary in the acknowledgement
 - The source chain either sends base tokens to the beneficiary or burns them (if beneficiary is 0)